 Unless otherwise stated, rent is payable monthly in advance and should be paid in time to clear our bank by the rent due date.
 Both the dilapidations deposit and first months rent must be paid in cleared funds by the start date of the tenancy.
 Tenants will be asked to pay their rent by standing order.

-The tenant is responsible for payment of the Council Tax, Water Rates, Gas and Electricity, together with the telephone service and the television licence, unless otherwise stated.
-At the commencement and termination of the tenancy the tenant must notify the relevant service providers.
+The tenant is responsible for payment of the Council Tax, Water Rates, Gas and Electricity, together with the telephone service and the television license, unless otherwise stated.
+At the commencement and termination of the tenancy, the tenant must notify the relevant service providers.

 End of tenancy